qudo-code/state-machine-snacks/README.md

 XState is a library that allows us to create and interpret state machines in JavaScript.
 It is recommended you understand the basics of XState before using State Machine UI.

 ## Getting Started
-For basic usage, State Machine Snacks requires only a config as an option.
-State Machine Snacks will proceed to create a machine from the provided config as well as interpret the machine and return the service.
+For basic usage, State Machine Snacks requires only a XState state machine config as an option.
+SMS will utilize this config to create a machine and return an XState service.

 | Options     | Description  |              |
 | ----------- | -----------  | -----------  |